 glue sticks

-21. On the right hand side of the screen you will see the Symbol Chooser is displaying the symbols related to the word you have just typed.
+21. On the right-hand side of the screen you will see the Symbol Chooser is displaying the symbols related to the word you have just typed.

-Click the Pick Up Symbols button

 22. Click on the symbol you wish to use.
 It will attach to a drag hand.